 Making real improvements starts with a clear understanding of what your prescribed actions are.
 A key element of the Kanban methodology is making sure each member of the team responsible for a job knows exactly what’s expected of them.

-In order to do that, your process on what you want your team to do needs to be explicitly defined and explained in clear, easy-to-understand documentation.
+In order to do that, your process needs to be explicitly defined and explained in clear, easy-to-understand documentation.

 In Kanban project management, processes must be socialized so team members understand why it’s useful to the project.
 People don’t work as hard or even participate effectively if they don’t understand why things are useful to the process.